turingschool-examples/backend_mod_1_prework/day_2/questions.md

 In ruby, it would be written as '2 == 25' and the answer would be false.

 1. In Ruby, how would you evaluate if `25` is greater than `2`?
 What is the result of this evaluation?
-It would be evaluated with a greater-than-equal sign like so '25 >= 2'.
+It would be evaluated with a greater-than sign like so '25 > 2'.
 The result of the evaluation would be true.